svecosystem/formsnap/sites/docs/content/functions/get-form-field.md

 description: Use the form field's state for advanced composition with custom form components.
 ---

-You can use `getFormField` within the context of a `Field` or `Fieldset` component to access the state of the field and use it to build more advanced form components.
+You can use `getFormField` within the context of a [Field](/docs/components/field), [Fieldset](/docs/components/fieldset), or [ArrayField](/docs/components/array-field) component to access the state of the field and use it to build more advanced form components.

 ## Usage